Cheat Notes – Lohis Left

-Hudhuranfushi Resort, commonly known as "Lohis", is situated on the North Male Atoll, approximately 30 minutes boat ride from Male airport.
-Lohis is the ultimate surfers paradise with a perfect left break right on your doorstep!
+Hudhuranfushi Surf Resort, commonly known as Lohis (the name of the wave out the front), is situated on the North Male Atolls, about a 30 minute boat ride from Male International Airport.
+Hudhuranfushi Surf Resort is the ultimate surf trip destination for surfers chasing uncrowded and consistent waves, with Lohis Left breaking right on your doorstep.

-THE WAVE: Optimal conditions are a solid South or SE swell with light West or NW offshore wind, but Lohis is good on a small swell too and it’s super rip-able with a light onshore.
-It’s a magnet that picks up any available swell so it’s a great place to be based for a trip.
+Optimal conditions are a solid S or SE swell with light W or NW offshore wind, but Lohis is good on a small swell too and it’s super ripable with a light onshore.
+It’s a magnet that picks up any available swell so it’s a great place to be based for a surf trip.
 There’s typically four main take off areas at Lohis.
-The deepest is way up the reef past the surf office, just down from a clearing in the trees on the island.
+The deepest is way up the reef past the Surf Guide Team office, just down from a clearing in the trees on the island.
 If you sit up here you are too deep for most sets but you can sometimes connect with empty waves that run from way up the reef all the way through.
-The most consistent take off spot is straight in front of the Surf office where you can paddle in, take the high-line through the first section, then set up for a barrel or a series of big turns.
+The most consistent take off spot is straight in front of the office where you can paddle in, take the high-line through the first section, then set up for a barrel or a series of big turns.
 This is where the majority of guests like to sit as it’s the most perfect looking section.
 My favorite take-off spot is in front of the pathway going into the water – it’s the best place to get one of the big wide sets that barrel straight from take-off, but there might only be a couple waves that swing wide so it’s not the best place to sit if you are keen to get your wave count up.
-If its busy out the back we might surf Smiley’s – the end section down in front of the third umbrella where Issey (Smiley) often sits and picks up all the left-overs.
-It’s a fun semi close-out but great for turns and the occasional barrel.
+If its busy out the back you could surf Smiley’s – the end section down in front of the third umbrella where Smiley the surf guide often sits and picks up all the left overs.
+It’s a fun semi closeout but great for turns and the occasional barrel.
 My mantra was always to try and do the opposite of the pack and find a bit of space… a wave will come to you!